-This list does not indicate endorsement by Bristol-Myers Squibb Company of an organization or its communications.
+This list does not indicate endorsement by Bristol Myers Squibb of an organization or its communications.

 Get Patient Brochure

-Keep the possible benefits of INREBIC top of mind.
-Download a patient brochure about INREBIC to refer to when you have any questions.
+Knowledge is power.
+Download a patient brochure about INREBIC to refer to if you have any questions.

 Reaching out to others

 Living with myelofibrosis may be particularly stressful for patients.
 They might not know how to talk about it, and it may be hard to know exactly what kind of emotional support they need.

 - Be realistic about what you can do, and learn how to pass on the responsibilities to others if necessary